dj-pearson/Roblox-Tycoon/Argon-Migration-Report.md

   - ValidateDataStorePlugin.ps1 - A PowerShell script to validate the plugin setup
   - Analyze-LuauFile.ps1 - A tool to identify optimization opportunities in large Luau files

+### 5. JSON Format Fixes
+- **Removed Comments from JSON Files**:
+  - Removed filepath comments from the top of project.json files
+  - Fixed JSON parsing errors that were preventing Argon sync
+  - Updated ValidateDataStorePlugin.ps1 to detect and warn about JSON comments
+  - Added a Fix-JsonComments function to automatically fix comment issues

 ## Testing & Validation
 1. **Pre-Sync Validation**:
    - Ran ValidateDataStorePlugin.ps1 to check for potential issues
    - Confirmed all required files are present and under size limits
    - Verified that the DataExplorer.server.luau file is being properly referenced
+   - Validated JSON files for proper formatting and absence of comments

 2. **Sync Process**:
    - Created SyncWithArgon.bat to streamline the sync process